 Here are some links to get you started.

-If you want to sign up for Mastodon (see note below): find instances at joinmastodon.org
+If you want to sign up for Mastodon (see note below): find one at joinmastodon.org

-- Friendica:https://dir.friendica.social/servers (make sure you find one marked English)
+- Friendica: https://dir.friendica.social/servers (make sure you find one marked English, if you don’t want a French server by accident)